Ed-Fi-Alliance-OSS/Project-Tanager/showcase/streaming/api-publisher/README.md

 that the client credentials for the custom application have sufficient authorization to write any of the data received.

+> [!NOTE]
+> This POC lacks the following features that would be needed in a production-ready system:
-> [!WARNING]
+>
-> A production system will need to handle retries and possibly rate limit
+> - Retries and rate limit handling
-> throttling.
-This POC will not code for that.
+> - Support for updates
+> - Support for deletes
+> - Parseable log format (e.g. using Serilog or log4net)

 ## Architecture